tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ### Working with Union Types

 It's easy to *provide* a value matching a union type - simply provide a type matching any of the union's members.
-If you *have* a value of a union type, how do you work with it?

 TypeScript will only allow you to do things with the union if that thing is valid for *every* member of the union.
 For example, if you have the union `string | number`, you can't use methods that are only available on `string`: